Apple Cider Vinegar-Powerful Cooking Ingredient And Natural Remedy

 A small study suggests vinegar may improve insulin sensitivity by 19–34% during a high-carb meal and significantly lower blood sugar and insulin response.
 (7)

-In a small study in 5 healthy people, vinegar reduced blood sugar by 31.4% after eating 50 grams of white bread.
+In a small study of 5 healthy people, vinegar reduced blood sugar by 31.4% after eating 50 grams of white bread.
 (8)

 - Kills harmful bacteria